HaniaHesham99/OrderProcessing/README.md

 | **Payment Method**| If paid with Visa, apply 5% |

+## Business Rules Implemented
+**Project Workflow & Design Rules**
+This project follows a rule-based engine approach where qualifiers and discount functions are cleanly separated and composable.

+**Workflow**
+Step 1: Define qualifier functions that take an Order and return a Boolean, indicating whether a rule applies.

+Step 2: Pair each qualifier with a corresponding discount function, which returns a Double representing the discount amount.

+Step 3: If multiple rules apply, select the top 2 highest discounts and average them.

+Step 4: Return a fully updated Order object with:

+avgDiscount applied

+new_price calculated

 ## Output Format
 - **`rules_engine.log`**:
 2025-05-19 21:15:01 [INFO] - Applied discount #1: 10.00% to 'Cheese - Gouda'